-Have a look at my micro-blog on Twitter, where you can see a whole plethora of good articles and pithy comments by me as well.
-Twitter feed where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off colour commentary on life (in 140 characters or less)).
-I am also on Tumblr, Pinterest and other Social Media sites (look for the BigCajunMan userid) as well.
+Please have a look at my micro-blog on Twitter, where you can see a whole plethora of good articles and pithy comments by me as well.
+Twitter feed where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off-colour commentary on life (in 140 characters or less)).
+I am also on Tumblr, Pinterest and other Social Media sites (look for the BigCajunMan userid).

 Don’t forget to vote for my posts (see the nifty dashboard on the bottom of each article, where you can cast your votes).
 As they say in Quebec, vote early and vote often!